echesneau/pytradingbot/README.md

 94% of lines for v0.3.0
 93% of lines for v0.2.0

-# id.config
+# Environment variables
-This file contains users and password to use in order to connect to the trading service.
+Users and password to use in order to connect to the trading service are stored in 3 environment variables:
-The format of this file could be found in data/inputs/id.config.example.
+- API_USER: username (optional)
-It contains a username and the private key for kraken connection.
+- API_KEY: kraken public key
-The username is then use in API classes to establish connection.
+- API_PRIVATE: kraken private key

 # config.xml
 This file contains all parameters used for the trading.